nimh-sfim/rtPupilPhase/README.md

 python3 rtPupilPhase.py -h
 ```

-When you run the PsychoPy script, you will get a startup screen from PsychoPy that will ask about a few details:
+When you run the script, you will get a startup screen from PsychoPy that will ask about a few details:

 1. Skip task instructions (n = No, y = Yes): if you select "no", the participant will not be reminded to stay fixated on the central cross.
 1. Eyelink (n = No, y = Yes): whether you are running the code with an EyeLink eye-tracker currently active.
 If you are intending on running the code in dummy mode (i.e. without an EyeLink), you must select "no", otherwise the code will crash.